About the farmers

 -

-In our fourth year, we are focused on pasture improvement and investing in infrastructure…
+In our fourth year, we focused on pasture improvement and preparing for the infrastructure needed to support our growing flock.

 Sheep:

-February lambing group will be sired from our top ram lambs from Atlantis (our 2024 main sire)
+The earlier group was sired by our top ram lambs from Atlantis (our 2024 main sire).

-The spring lambing group will be sired by our new registered Katahdin ram (Rainier), purchased from Heavenly Oaks in Illinois.
+The later group was sired by Rainier, a registered Katahdin ram purchased from Heavenly Oaks in Illinois.

 Poultry: